Privacy Policy

 9. Security Measures

 9.1.
-Redacto applies organizational and technical measures to protect personal data, including data minimization and separation between payment, licensing, and local extension processing.
+Redacto applies organizational and technical measures to protect personal data, including data minimization and separation between payment, licensing, sandbox key issuance, sandbox API, and local extension processing.

 9.2.
-Purchaser email is stored as a hash and encrypted value.
-Encryption and token-signing secrets are kept separate from public code.
+Purchaser or integrator email is stored as a hash and encrypted value.
+Encryption, token-signing, and API key hashing secrets are kept separate from public code.

 9.3.
 User text, files, masking dictionaries, and extension settings are not accepted by the payment and licensing backend.